ronaldoussoren/pyobjc/docs/install.rst

 .. sourcecode:: sh

-   $ pip install -U pyobjc
+   $ pip3 install -U pyobjc

 For most users this will install PyObjC using `wheel <https://pypi.org/project/wheel>`_ binary archives, which means you don't have to have a compiler on your machine.

-Some use cases require installation of all framework bindings, not just those that are relevant for the current system:
+Some use cases require installation of all framework bindings, not just those that are relevant for the current system.
+In PyObjC 8 you can install framework bindings using the *allbindings** extra:

 .. sourcecode:: sh

-   $ pip install -U 'pyobjc[allbindings]'
+   $ pip3 install -U 'pyobjc[allbindings]'

 This requires using binary wheels, otherwise this can attempt to install bindings that require a newer SDK than available on the current machine.